pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## New member checklist

 - Add to GitHub, ADT CLA google group, tracker, Google drive folder, and calendar invites (IPM, retro, standup)
-- Add new member's NPM login to the publish helper in `tasks/helpers/publish-helper.js`
 - Add to ~/.gitauthors file on all team computers

 ## Setting up your environment